 How To Keep Weight Off After Losing It

-5 weight loss tips to help you stay on track with your goals
+5 weight loss tips to help you keep the weight off

 Weight loss can be a journey with many ups and downs.
 This is especially true for people who buy into the hype of crash diets or other weight loss fads.
 They often see some impressive results in the beginning, but then, once the diet is over, fall back into unhealthy habits only to watch their weight climb right back up to where it was before.